rubyreferences/rubyref/book/stdlib/other.md

 system("cat " + argv)
 ```

-Shellwords also comes with a core extension for Array, Array#shelljoin.
+Shellwords also comes with a core extension for Array,
+`Array#shelljoin`.

 ```ruby